27 Apr Make the Most of Bring Your Child to Work Day(Last Updated On: August 2, 2018)

 Now that our children have seen the office, then we can give examples as well.
 Parents can say, “remember Patty?
 She helped me so I could get home for dinner on time!”

-While it is important that your child understand why you go to work everyday, it is equally, if not more important that you set aside time each day for quality family time.
+While it is important that your child understand why you go to work everyday, it is equally, important that you set aside time each day for quality family time.